 A concise written "manifesto" of your creative intention with a choice of the key words that make up your individual creative vocabulary.

-3/ Venture, with this final phase, upon an in-depth understanding of whom your creative process it is aimed at, thus conceptualising your work as a fashion designer in response to the following questions:
+Venture, in this final phase, you will achieve an upon an in-depth understanding of who designs are aimed at, thus conceptualising your work as a fashion designer in response to the following questions: